zapulam/StockPredictor/README.md

 ## Disclaimer

-While the model in this repo have been trained directly on S&P 500 stock data, the predictions produced by this model and any other model trained via the code in this repo should not be used primarily to make financial decisions. 😄
+While the model in this repo has been trained directly on S&P 500 stock data, the predictions produced by this model and any other model trained via the code in this repo should not be used primarily to make financial decisions. 😄